 In order to provide a higher level of accuracy, some creators may outsource their projects to professional transcribers.
 These professionals are able to deliver higher accuracy levels, but they can be very expensive to hire.
 Furthermore, individual professional transcribers may encounter bandwidth issues.
 Such obstacles may make it difficult for businesses to scale their accessibility efforts within their target timeline.

 Brands looking for a more cost-effective transcription solution may want to consider partnering with a professional transcription service like Verbit.
-Verbit uses a dual approach to transcription that makes it possible to generate a high volume of transcripts with accuracy rates of up to 99%.
+Verbit uses a dual approach to transcription that makes it possible to generate a high volume of transcripts with targeted accuracy rates of up to 99%.
 Upon upload, Verbit’s platform uses an advanced form of artificial intelligence to transcribe video to text automatically.
 This initial transcript is then reviewed and edited by a member of Verbit’s professional transcription team.
 Next, Verbit makes the transcript available for the user to download in a variety of popular file formats.
 Beyond just plain text transcription files, Verbit also offers fully searchable, interactive transcripts that make incredibly useful reference and study tools.

 What are the Benefits of Transcription?